jonlpersson/ed-latimore/site/_posts/2022-01-06-why-i-quit-boxing-with-only-one-loss.md

 For most of my fights, I made less than $5k for a fight.
 In the only fight I made more than $5k on, I didn’t earn more than $9k.
 I had 15 fights in the heavyweight boxing division—[the highest paying division in boxing](https://www.quora.com/What-are-the-most-well-paid-popular-weight-classes-in-boxing-Can-light-heavyweight-be-considered-popular#:~:text=The%20heavyweight%20division%20is%20the,the%20gates%20and%20purchase%20PPV.){: target="_blank" rel="noopener noreferrer"}—and never once earned five figures.

 Throughout my 18-month professional contract, I was paid a monthly stipend of $1000.
-By the way, all of the numbers I've given you are before taxes and trainer fees.
+By the way, all of the numbers I’ve given you are before taxes and trainer fees.
 If that doesn’t sound like a lot, keep in mind that my numbers were higher than most because I fought in the heavyweight division, and that’s the only division where you can make some decent money without fighting for a title.

 Fighters are protective of their contract numbers for many reasons.
 Some legitimately honor the terms of the non-disclosure agreement that almost every promoter makes a fighter sign.
 Even though I promised not to name any names–and I think I present myself to be trustworthy enough—many of the fighters I talked to refused to confirm the low numbers of dollars made.